How to buy Equatorial Resources (EQX) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Equatorial Resources Limited is a steel business based in Australia.
-Equatorial Resources shares (EQX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Equatorial Resources has a market cap (total outstanding shares value) of $25.8 million.
+Equatorial Resources is a steel business based in Australia.
+Equatorial Resources shares (EQX) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Equatorial Resources has a market cap (total outstanding shares value) of $23.6 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Equatorial Resources